27 Model Types

 “What would natural language say about this topic?”—Text Generation

-- Models: Large language models (GPT, BERT variants), recurrent neural networks, transformer architectures
+• Models: Large language models (GPT, BERT, Claude Sonnet), recurrent neural networks, LSTM models, transformer architectures

 Shopify automatically generates product descriptions for millions of small business listings.
 For a handmade ceramic mug, it generates: “This artisan-crafted ceramic mug features a rustic glaze finish and comfortable handle design.
 Perfect for your morning coffee or evening tea, each piece is unique with subtle variations that showcase the maker’s craftsmanship.”
 This text generation helps small businesses create professional listings without hiring copywriters.